 This winter harvesting festival is celebrated by the Garo tribe of Meghalaya and Assam.
 People pay tribute to ‘Misi Sanljong’ or ‘Pattigipa Ra’rongipa’ or the Sun God!

-The festival is also known by names such as ‘Wanna’ and ‘Wanna Rongchuwa’ which hold a literal meaning of ‘hundred drums’.
+The festival is also known by names such as ‘Wanna’ and ‘Wanna Rongchuwa’ which hold the literal meaning of ‘hundred drums’.
 The festival is also celebrated in Bangladesh!

 It is believed that the dance form was actually performed by the water creatures first.
 Humans were also invited for the same but they were not aware of the dance form then.
 It is said that the crabs taught it to them.
 Thus, their dance moves are derived from crab movements.